International Congress on the Breeding of Sheep and Goat

 - Other topics

-We would like to ask all those interested in giving a lecture or displaying a poster at the International Sheep and Goats Conference to submit a summary of their contributions (abstract) here.
+We would like to ask all those interested in giving a lecture or displaying a poster at the International Congress on the Breeding of Sheep and Goat to submit a summary of their contributions (abstract).

-The abstracts of the presentations and posters selected for the conference will be published in a special issue of the journal Genetic Resources http://www.genresj.org/.
+The abstracts of the presentations and posters selected for the congress will be published in a special issue of the journal Genetic Resources http://www.genresj.org/.

 The travel expenses of the speakers and presenters (in particular from developing and emerging countries) may be reimbursed by the BMEL in accordance with the Federal Act on Travel Expenses (Bundesreisekostengesetz).